gradio-app/gradio/guides/03_building-with-blocks/01_blocks-and-event-listeners.md

 ## Event Listeners and Interactivity

 In the example above, you'll notice that you are able to edit Textbox `name`, but not Textbox `output`.
 This is because any Component that acts as an input to an event listener is made interactive.
 However, since Textbox `output` acts only as an output, Gradio determines that it should not be made interactive.
-You can override the default behavior and directly configure the interactivity of a Component with the boolean `interactive` keyword argument.
+You can override the default behavior and directly configure the interactivity of a Component with the boolean `interactive` keyword argument, e.g. `gr.Textbox(interactive=True)`.

 ```python
 output = gr.Textbox(label="Output", interactive=True)